Amid U.S. air strikes, Iraq struggles to build own air force

 "Iraq has money and allocations, and the payments will be agreed upon," he said.

-Bethesda, Maryland-based Lockheed Martin Corp said production of the Iraqi planes was on schedule and would be completed in late 2017.
+Bethesda, Maryland-based Lockheed Martin Corp said production of the Iraqi planes will be completed in late 2017.
 That is months ahead of the time frame projected in the initial contract announcement.

 "WASHINGTON BUREAUCRACY"